laurencelundblade/t_cose/README.md

 fairly stable.
 There is a crypto adaptaion layer for [OpenSSL](https://www.openssl.org) and for [Arm MBed Crypto](https://github.com/ARMmbed/mbed-crypto).

 This version requires a QCBOR library that supports Spiffy Decode.
-The t_cose code is smaller, but QCBOR so there is not much size change, except other things like CWT / ctoken also re use the code in QCBOR, so overall code size does go down.
-This is only on the decode side.
-The encode size is as before.

 ## Building and Dependencies

 Except for the crypto library set up, t_cose is very portable and